andrenmaia/bubbleBars/README.md

 bubbleBars
 ==========

-A simple chart composed with bubble and bars using d3js.
+A simple chart composed by bubbles and bars using d3js.